MarkRBest/markrbest.github.io/_posts/2020-12-01-classifying-returns.md

 ## HMM Fitting

-As a refresher to how a HMM works.
-If we assume we have a guassian HMM then each distribution gives us the ability to calculate the probability of the observation assuming the state is known.
+As a refresher to how HMMs work, if we assume we have a guassian HMM then each distribution gives us the ability to calculate the unconditional probability of the observation assuming the state is known.

 $$ Pr(x | S) = \phi(\frac{x-\mu_S}{\sigma_S}) $$

 where $$ \phi $$ is a normal pdf.
-What we really want to know is $$ Pr(S_t | x_t) $$ meaning what market are we in given the most recent return?
+What we really want to know is $$ Pr(S_t | x_t) $$ meaning what market state are we in given the most recent return?
 The way an HMM works is to compute $$ Pr(S_t | x, S_{t-1}) $$ by computing or specifically given the previous state of the market and the unconditional probability of the observation what is the most likely current state.
 For more information about HMMs i can recommend the book [Hidden Markov Models for Time Series: An Introduction Using R][hmm-book].

 Fitting distributions is easy in python and the code for this can be found below.
-I have assumed the up and down distributions are skew normal rather than a sysmetric distribution.
+I have assumed the up and down distributions are skew normal and the sideways distribution is normal.
 I did not test the AIC or BIC of the fit but i have enough confidence from visual inspection alone that this is better than using a normal distribution for all states.

 {% highlight python %}